 This support, according to MTVA, includes “numerous promotional opportunities”, “a chance to perform on the stages of the most prestigious Hungarian festivals”, “a special promotion on Petofi Radio” and “support for the development of their musical career”.

 The winner of the A Dal 2020 contest will therefore not be able to compete on the European stage next year, in Rotterdam.
 A number of other countries, including neighbouring Slovakia, Monaco, Luxembourg and Bosnia & Herzegovina have also announced they won’t take part in next year’s competition.

-But this isn’t the first time Hungary withdraws from Europe’s most-beloved pop song televised contest.
+But the 2020 Eurovision won’t mark the first time Hungary withdraws from Europe’s most-beloved pop song televised contest.
 The country failed to qualify to the grand finale in 2008, 2009 and 2019, and withdrew from the competition between 1999 and 2006.